 This Kentucky 75 is a great way to kick off the new year with a bang!
 If you’re a bourbon-lover who fancies a Champagne cocktail, this is the one.

-Good riddance, 2017!
-Hello, 2018!
-I can’t be the only one out there who is ready for this year to peace out, right?
-Don’t get me wrong, I had a great year with really fun travel and work accomplishments, but in general, I think we could all do without a repeat of 2017.
-To give this year a proper send off, I made this Kentucky 75 that’ll hopefully have you forgetting all the bad things that happened this year and dancing the night away.
+Good riddance, 2020!
+Hello, 2021!
+I can’t be the only one out there who is ready for this year to peace-out, right?
+Don’t get me wrong, I had one of the best/strangest years ever, but I think I can speak for all of us when saying, please GTFO 2020.
+To give this year a proper send-off, I concocted this Kentucky 75 that’ll hopefully have you forgetting all the bad things that happened this year and dancing the night away in your living room.

-What goals do you have for 2018?
-I love finding unique ways to better myself and would love to hear what you have planned!
-I hope you have a festive and SAFE New Year’s Eve, and whatever you do, DON’T drink and drive!
+What goals do you have for 2021?
+I love finding unique ways to better myself and would love to hear what you have planned.
+I hope you have a festive and SAFE New Year’s!

 Try my Blushing Bouquet Tom Collins for another fun NYE cocktail!

 - 1/2 oz fresh lemon juice